Witivio/vas-documentation/src/en/articles/inbox.md

 The inbox therefore makes it possible to list all the questions for which the chatbot has no answer or has not been able to answer directly.

-::: danger Important !
+::: danger 🔴
 The inbox allows the coach to handle unanswered questions in order to guarantee a continuous improvement of the chatbot's knowledge.
 :::

-::: warning 💡️ Good practice
+::: tip 💡️ Good practice
 It is essential to process the inbox data regularly in order to consolidate the chatbot's knowledge.
 :::